 Challenges of Measuring Social Media ROI

 Social media is no doubt a powerful tool for digital marketing, but its return on investment is difficult to calculate.
-Evaluation of available data is not an easy task because there is not a specific guideline to follow.
+Evaluation of available data is not an easy task because there are no specific guidelines to follow.
 For instance, how can you figure out the return on investment on a particular boosted Facebook post?
 The effectiveness of content is not always measured on the basis of shares and likes.
 You need to focus on the final outcome.
 Don’t worry if you are new to this concept.
 Merely 2% of companies running social media marketing campaigns measure their customer service metrics.
 Around 73% of the company’s efforts stop at the tracking phase only.
 As the efforts are funneled further, the percentage reduces followed by measuring engagement and conversion for measuring ROI.
 Consider this new challenge as an opportunity to lead the current cutting edge market of SMM.
 First of all, we need to understand the factors influencing its quantification i.e.

 - Upsurging website traffic